AdobeDocs/workfront.zh-Hans/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 -->

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">You can manually send a report at any time.
-When you send a report in this way, delivery information (such as&nbsp;the users you are sending to and&nbsp;the email subject) are not saved.
-If you want to create a report delivery that you can save for later use, create a repeating scheduled report.&nbsp;</p>
+When you send a report in this way, delivery information (such as the users you are sending to and the email subject) are not saved.
+If you want to create a report delivery that you can save for later use, create a repeating scheduled report. </p>
 -->

 <!--